Fizcko/Azure_DevOps_Vault_Interaction/overview.md

 ## Release note

+### v2.1.0
+- Add possibility to change the path of an authentication method.

 ### v2.0.0
 - The task now can recursively load secrets from a folders and his subfolders.
 Or just load secrets from a specific path.